TodePond/TodePondDotCom/sky/how-arroost-changed-me/for-real/readme.md

 There is no way to export or save or share arroost code, other than recording a video or audio snippet.
 There's no way for me to give someone else my arroost program.

 For me, this put the emphasis onto the experience of using arroost, rather than creating some artifact from it.
-The goal became to be present / in the moment of using arroost: To enjoy it while it lasted.
+The goal became to be present / in the moment while using arroost: To enjoy it while it lasted.

 For me, this firmly shaped arroost as something to "do" rather than something to "have done".